karenda-jp/youtube-hls-live-m3u8/README.md

 this page is tested.
 This test may end without notice.

+Redirects to an HLS streaming feed of a YouTube video, responding with a "302 Found" status code if successful.

 ## hou to use. live channel ID
 ### ex..japan ウェザーニュース
 ## https://hls.chew.jp/youtube/?channel=UCNsidkYpIAQ4QaufptQBPHQ